— July 2017

 1. Develop an effective website

 A great website is an incredibly effective marketing tool.
 Your site should be thought of as a ‘virtual shop front’, a place to entice users and encourage them to engage with your services.
 A well designed and regularly updated website will not only enhance your business’ credibility, but also provide potential buyers/tenants with the opportunity to submit their details to your database, download an e-brochure or follow your social media accounts.
 This means that a fully-functioning site can help you to generate leads and therefore optimise sales on a global scale.
+An example of this is the website we've recently created for MediaCityUK, shown below.

 2. Build a brand

 Branding also plays a major part in a purchaser’s decision to invest.
 Buyers/tenants are no longer attracted by bricks and mortar alone, but they now expect to receive information about additional elements surrounding the property - like the culture and the overall experience.
 Rather than just selling the building, you are expected to present a potential lifestyle.
 However, it is important to keep branding consistent and ensure that every marketing channel promotes the same, cohesive message.
-Drumbeat’s work with The Hub is an example of this.
+Drumbeat’s work with The Hub is an example of this, shown below.
 For this residential development based in Manchester city centre, we utilised a ‘through the key hole’ approach to allow buyers to gain an insight into the homes and the lifestyle of the city’s inhabitants.
 This branding was incorporated into all aspects of our work, ensuring that the campaign was well-integrated and coherent.

 3. Create useful and engaging content